 BETWEEN MONKS AND WATERFALLS, THE VILLAGE OF PORTICO DI ROMAGNA AND SAN BENEDETTO IN ALPE

-We are in the national park “Parco Nazionale delle Foreste Casentinesi, Monte Falterona e Campigna”, surrounded by an unparalleled naturalistic context.
+We are in the Foreste Casentinesi, Monte Falterona, Campigna National Park, surrounded by an unparalleled naturalistic context.

 The branches of the centuries-old trees hide great trasures: the clear waterfalls of Acquacheta, mentioned by Dante Alighieri in the XVI Canto of Inferno, the Brusia Waterfalls (in the village of Bocconi) with the typical “humpback” bridge dating back to the eighteenth century, and the ghost village of Bastia, swallowed by the green of nature.